UrosOgrizovic/CelebCaption/README.md

 The VGGFace model was used for face classification.

 The VGGVox model was used for speaker recognition.
 The weights can be downloaded from [here](https://github.com/KornelZ/vggvox_identification).
-Aftewards, they should be put inside a `weights` folder.

-[SpeechBrain](https://speechbrain.github.io/index.html) was used for speaker diarization.
+# Notes

+Due to the limitations of Google's free API, any video used must be no longer than 30 seconds.